pixelspark/warp/README.md

 Warp is written in Swift 3.0.
 Building Warp requires the latest XCode 8, on OS X Sierra or higher.
 After cloning the repository, run a `git submodule init && git submodule update` to fetch dependencies.

 In order to use WarpCore and/or WarpConduit in your own projects, simply drag the corresponding .xcodeproj files to your project/workspace and add as target depdendency.
 For WarpCore, you need to add the SwiftParser framework (contained in the WarpCore project) to the 'copy files' build phase of your app (as well as WarpCore.framework itself, but XCode should do this automatically when adding it as a dependency).
-For WarpConduit, you need to add libmariadbclient.a and libpq.a to the list of binaries linked with, as well as add Rethink.framework to the 'copy files' phase.
+For WarpConduit, you need to add libmariadbclient.a and libpq.a to the list of binaries linked with.
 You should probably also link to libssl, libcrypto and libiconv.
 Check out Warp's project settings when in doubt.

 # License